TsakiDev/gitea-comment/README.md

 A Drone plugin to post comments on a Gitea Pull Request

-Example reference for pull request
+Example reference for pull request with static string:

 ```yml
 steps: